hackoregon/civic/packages/component-library/stories/radioButtonGroup.notes.md

 These properties can be set in the Standard story:

+- Group label - the label for the group of radio buttons.
+This is required to meet accessibility requirements.
 - Labels - an array of labels, one for each radio button
 - Disable the group of radio buttons